antoineNourZaf/SharEvent/SharEventProject/README.md

 cd ./client && yarn install
 ```

 2. Set local environment configuration in a `.env ` file.
+You have .env.example as an exemple of what to insert.
+For the Firebase credentials, go to the Firebase web page that explains where to download the document .json with the credentials for the connection with a Firebase database.
+You have to create your own to use the project in local.

 ### Run the App